 What were the turning points for al-Shabab?

 Ethiopia invaded Somalia in December 2006 and ousted the ICU from Mogadishu with little resistance.
-The intervention, which came at the request of Somalia's transitional government, had a radicalizing effect on al-Shabab, analysts say.
-After much of the ICU fled to neighboring countries, al-Shabab remained and retreated to the south, from where it began organizing asymmetric assaults, including bombings and assassinations, on conventional Ethiopian forces.
+The intervention, which came at the request of Somalia's transitional government (which was set up in 2004), had a radicalizing effect on al-Shabab, analysts say.
+After much of the ICU fled to neighboring countries, al-Shabab remained and retreated to the south, where it began organizing guerilla assaults, including bombings and assassinations, on Ethiopian forces.
 Some experts say it was during these years that the group morphed into a full-fledged guerilla movement and gained control over large pieces of territory in central and southern Somalia.

 New Islamist-nationalist fighters swelled al-Shabab's ranks from around four hundred into the thousands between 2006 and 2008.
 This was also a period when the group's ties to al-Qaeda began to emerge.
 Al-Shabab leaders publicly praised the international terrorist network and condemned what they characterized as U.S. crimes against Muslims worldwide.
 The State Department designated al-Shabab a foreign terrorist organization in February 2008.
 Two years later, the group vowed to “connect the horn of Africa jihad to the one led by al-Qaeda and its leader Sheikh Osama bin Laden.”
 However, it was not until February 2012 that al-Shabab's leadership formally declared allegiance to al-Qaeda.